 As a part of our general dentistry service, Davenport Dental Group offers a variety of preventive procedures that can help you maintain the health and beauty of your smile.

 Although brushing and flossing can remove most food particles and plaque from the smooth surfaces of teeth, it’s a little harder to get the nooks and crannies on the back teeth.
 Sealants keep food and plaque from settling in those places by “sealing them out.”
-They protect your teeth from decay.
+They protect your teeth from decay that could cause you to need a tooth filling.

 A dental sealant is a thin, plastic coating that we paint on the chewing surfaces of your teeth, particularly the back teeth (the premolars and molars).
 The sealant bonds into the grooves and depressions of your teeth, forming a protective shield over the enamel.